slub/vkviewer/README.md

 	java -jar lib/closure-library/closure-stylesheets.jar build/styles-all.css > build/styles-min.css

+## Building a minimize JS files with Plovr

 When using plovr the vkviewer-min.json in the vkviewer/static/build folder is used.
 It contains the configuration options for the build process.
 For more information see http://code.google.com/p/plovr/

+	java -jar build/plovr-81ed862.jar build build/vkviewer-simple.json

+After building the minimified javascript / css version make sure your mako files are definied correctly.
+Then you can build a deployment version with the build_deploy.py in the deploy directory